💬

 7.1.5.
 Prohibitions

-The construction of kitchenettes and sheds is prohibited.
+The construction of kitchenettes is prohibited.
 However, maintenance work on kitchenettes and sheds is permitted.
-The construction of gazebos is permitted, provided that the view rights of neighbors and other customers are respected.
+The construction of gazebos is permitted, subject to respecting the view rights of neighbors and other customers.

-Fences, hedges, and any other obstructions located behind the occupied seasonal site are prohibited for reasons of sanitation, public safety, and renovation of the electrical network.
-If such fences, hedges, or obstructions exist, they must be removed immediately upon receipt of a notice to that effect.
-All electrical poles must be free of any object within a perimeter of three (3) feet.
+Fences, hedges, and any other obstructions located behind the occupied seasonal site are prohibited for reasons of sanitation, public safety, and the renovation of the electrical, sanitary, stormwater, and water systems.
+If such fences, hedges, or obstructions exist, they must be removed immediately upon receipt of notice to that effect.
+All electrical poles must be free of any object within a radius of three (3) feet.

 7.1.6.
 Ownership of modifications